In this article, I review the 3 best smart thermostats for your home.

 I also cover how these top 3 thermostats work, how they are different and why one of them may be better for you than the others.

-Here's summary of my top 3 smart thermostats:
+Here are my top 3 picks for smart thermostats:

 You might be asking why I ranked the Nest thermostat higher than the ecobee Smart Thermostat.